 The taxing unit must identify its needs and draft a budget to meet those needs.
 6 To assist the taxing unit in this process, the chief appraiser prepares and certifies an estimate of the taxable value of property in that taxing unit to the tax assessor by April 30 (unless the date falls on a weekend or holiday).
 7 To determine the amount of property taxes necessary to fund that budget, the taxing unit must decide:

-The effective tax rate enables the public to evaluate the relationship between taxes for the prior year and for the current year, based on a tax rate that would produce the same amount of taxes if applied to the same properties taxed in both years.
+The no-new-revenue tax rate enables the public to evaluate the relationship between taxes for the prior year and for the current year, based on a tax rate that would produce the same amount of taxes if applied to the same properties taxed in both years.
 9

-Although the actual calculation can become more complicated, a taxing unit's effective tax rate is a calculated rate generally equal to the last year's taxes divided by the current taxable value of properties that were also on the tax roll last year.
+Although the actual calculation is more complicated, a taxing unit's no-new-revenue tax rate generally equal to the last year's taxes divided by the current taxable value of properties that were also on the tax roll last year.
 10 The resulting tax rate, used for comparison only, shows the relation between the last year's revenue and the current year's values.

-For all taxing units, the debt rate portion of the rollback tax rate is the current year's debt payments divided by the current year's property values.
+For all taxing units, the debt rate portion of the voter-approval tax rate is the current year's debt payments divided by the current year's property values.
 15 The debt rate may rise as high as necessary to cover debt expenses.

 Small taxing units have no public hearing requirement.
-22 All other taxing units must hold two public hearings.
+22 All other taxing units hold one public hearing.
 24 A quorum of the governing body must be present at all hearings.
 25 All public hearings and public meetings must be open to the public and follow Texas Open Meetings Act requirements.
 26

-If a taxing unit misses the deadline, the governing body must ratify either the effective tax rate or last year's tax rate, whichever is lower, as the adopted tax rate before the fifth day after establishing that tax rate.
+If a taxing unit misses the deadline, the governing body must ratify either the no-new-revenue tax rate or last year's tax rate, whichever is lower, as the adopted tax rate before the fifth day after establishing that tax rate.
 28